-The beam 1 is rocked by means of a Crank 2 secured on the end of a Rod which forms the beam pivot and which is bolted in a Bush Wheel secured to the beam.
-This Crank 2 is connected by a Strip 3 to another Crank 4 on a Rod 5.
-On the end of this is a large Sprocket Wheel driven by a Chain 6 from a small Sprocket Wheel 7 on a Rod 8.
+The beam 1 is rocked by means of a Crank 2 secured on the end of a Rod which forms the beam pivot and which is gripped in a Bush Wheel secured to the beam.
+The Crank 2 is connected by a Strip 3 to another Crank 4 on a Rod 5.
+On the end of this is a 2" Sprocket Wheel driven by a Chain 6 from a 1" Sprocket Wheel 7 on a Rod 8.
 This Rod is driven by means of a Worm on the Rod of the 3" Pulley 9 which Worm engages and drives the Gear Wheel 10 on the Rod 8.
 As the Crank 4 continuously rotates the link 3 causes the upper Crank 2 to oscillate and also the beam 1.

-These Models can be built with MECCANO Outfit No. 5 (or No. 4 and No. 4A) 13 Model No. 5.29 Beam Scales Parts required: 7 of No. The weighing platform 1 is bolted to the four uprights 2, which engage over transverse Rods 3, to permit of a parallel movement.
-The frame 4 of the platform is pivotally slung by Flat Brackets from the Rod 5, and is coupled by Hook 6 to the Strips 7, which are connected by a pair of Cranked Bent Strips 8 to a Rod 9, passing through the side Strips 10 to the main weight beam.
+Model No. 5.29 Beam Scales

+The weighing platform 1 is bolted to the four uprights 2, which engage over transverse Rods 3, to permit of a parallel movement.
+The frame 4 of the platform is pivotally slung by Flat Brackets from the Rod 5, and is coupled by Hook 6 to the Strips 7, which are connected by a Cranked Bent Strip and a Single Bent Strip 8 to a Rod 9, passing through the side Strips 10 to the main weight beam.
 The sliding weight 11 is adjustable on the graduated arm 12, by an Eye Piece 13.

-FIG. 5.29A Model No. 5.30 Quebec Bridge
+Model No. 5.30 Quebec Bridge